 In addition to blocking external interference, cable shielding also prevents the cable from emitting its own electromagnetic signals.
 This is particularly important in environments with multiple cables and electronic devices, as it reduces the risk of the cable interfering with nearby equipment.

-How to shield a cable: the cable shielding process
+How to shield a cable

 Step 1: Check the core construction